Montenegro adopts law on religion amid protests by pro-Serbs

 Montenegro's pro-Western president has accused the Serbian Orthodox Church of promoting pro-Serb policies and seeking to undermine the country's statehood since it split from much larger Serbia in 2006.

-Hundreds of pro-Serb opposition supporters on Thursday staged an all-day protest against the law, blocking roads and entrances to the cities.
-Dozens of riot officers used metal barriers to prevent the crowd, including Orthodox priests, from reaching the parliament building where lawmakers debated the bill.
+Hundreds of pro-Serb opposition supporters on Thursday staged an all-day protest against the law, blocking roads and entrances to the capital.
+Dozens of riot officers used metal barriers to prevent crowds, including Orthodox priests, from reaching the parliament building where lawmakers debated the bill.

+The Montenegrin prime minister said the country has the power to prevent more rioting.